 The Norwegian gingerbread cookies are very similar to other cookies.
 They absolutely need to chill overnight.
 Which is the worst part of cookie baking.
 Other than that, it's a super simple recipe.

-Melt butter, light syrup, heavy cream and powdered sugar in a medium saucepan.
-Cool this mixture a little before adding in all the other ingredients; flour, baking soda, spices.
+Melt butter, light syrup, heavy cream, and powdered sugar in a medium saucepan.
+Cool this mixture a little before adding in all the other ingredients; flour, baking soda, and spices.
 Mix/knead well before covering and chill overnight.

 Bake in the oven for 10 minutes at 175C (350F).
 Let cool for 5 minutes on the baking sheet before cooling them completely on a cooling rack.
 For gingerbread house parts you may want to bake them for a little longer, but not by much.